oe4dns/tootgroup.py/README.md

 on Mastodon or Pleroma without giving all members full login credentials to a group. `tootgroup.py` is an attempt to solve this specific use case.

+tootgroup.py groups can be hosted on Mastodon or Pleroma.
+But you can still post TO the group FROM any ActivityPub service although there might be some incompatibilities.
+Currently Mastodon, Pleroma and Friendica are tested platforms for posting TO the group.
+More tests are welcome!

 How does it work?
 -----------------